th-herve/vimwiki/docs/c++_class_object_basics.md

 ## Objects

-Create an instance of a class or `object`
+Create an instance of a class or an `object`

 ```cpp
 Dog mydog;